Speech and Language

-Milestones are a set skills that a child is suppose to achieve by a certain age.
-If a milestone is not achieved, it can raise a red flag that a child may need extra help learning a skill.
+Milestones are set skills that a child is supposed to achieve by a certain age.
+If a milestone is not achieved, it can raise a red flag that a child may need extra help learning a certain skill.

 Okay, that is quite a dry definition....but you get the idea.

-Milestones are quite important and not for the obvious reasons.
-It isn't as important that a child reaches a certain skill by a certain age.
+Milestones are very important but not for the obvious reasons.
+It isn't crucial that a child reaches a certain skill by a certain age.
 What is more important is the progression of the learning!

 You want to catch any delay early, the earlier the better!

-On this page, we are going to discuss speech and language developmental milestones since we are all about communication skills here!
+On this page, I am going to discuss speech and language developmental milestones since they are my specialty.

 Of course, there is always a range of normal.

-To help track your child's progress, check out our speech language screening tools!
+To help track your child's progress, check out our speech and language screening tools!
 They are free!

-For children under 1 year old, check out Baby Activities.
-You will find tips on how to talk to your child and free game ideas.
+For children under 1-year-old, check out my favorite baby activities.
+You will find tips on how to talk to your child as well as free game ideas.

-For Children under 3 years old, check out Language Games For Toddlers.
+For Children under 3-years-old, check out my favorite language games for toddlers.
 You can choose from many games that target all sorts of language skills.

-If our children are having difficulty with something, the sooner an evaluation or screening is completed and therapy, if needed, is started the better!
+If children are having difficulty with something, the sooner an evaluation is completed, the better!

 For more information on how to start the referral process, read